siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_opencl.cc:mtapi_opencl_c_plugin_initialize}

-Then the plugin action can be registered with the `OPENCL_JOB`:
+Then, the plugin action can be registered with the `OPENCL_JOB`:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_opencl.cc:mtapi_opencl_c_action_create}

-The kernel source and the name of the kernel to use (AddVector) need to be specified while creating the action.
-The kernel will be compiled using the OpenCL runtime and the provided node local data transferred to accelerator memory.
+The kernel source and the name of the kernel to use (`AddVector`) need to be specified while creating the action.
+The kernel will be compiled using the OpenCL runtime and the provided node local data will be transferred to the accelerator memory.
 The local work size is the number of threads that will share OpenCL local memory, in this case 32.
-The element size instructs the OpenCL plugin how many bytes a single element in the result buffer consumes, in this case 4, as a single result is a single float.
+The element size tells the OpenCL plugin how many bytes a single element in the result buffer consumes, in this case 4, as a single result is a single float.
 The OpenCL plugin will launch `result_buffer_size/element_size` OpenCL threads to calculate the result.

-Now the `OPENCL_JOB` can be used like a normal MTAPI job to start tasks.
+Now, the `OPENCL_JOB` can be used like a normal MTAPI job to start tasks.

 After all work is done, the plugin needs to be finalized.
 This will free all memory on the accelerator and delete the corresponding OpenCL context: